spirosmaggioros/bubble/README.md

-### bubble: A new data structure based on the idea of fibonacci heaps, but works in practice
+### bubble: A new data structure based on the idea of fibonacci heaps

 ## Overiew
 bubble is a data structure that uses an array and avl trees to store elements.
 You have to define